 The curriculum is designed to prepare students seeking a career in law, public policy, business, education and various other fields.
 For example, law schools today are less interested in students with an undergraduate degree in pre‐law than students with the academic skills and personal maturity that are at the heart of the liberal arts experience.
 Business leaders today are very explicit that technical skills alone are inadequate for college graduates; they seek employees who can think, are articulate, and can work effectively with colleagues.

 The curriculum has been crafted with teacher certification at the secondary level in mind as well.
-A graduate from the History and Politics major will have satisfied the bulk of the content requirements of a Social Studies Teaching Certification for grades 7 to 12.
-Some additional coursework in Social Studies may be required in addition to the education courses that are part of all 7‐12 state teaching certifications.
+A graduate from the History and Politics major will have satisfied the bulk of the content requirements of a Social Studies Teaching Certification for grades 7-12.
+Some additional coursework in Social Studies may be required in addition to the education courses that are part of all 7-12 state teaching certifications.

 History and Politics Program Objectives

-Graduates in History and Politics will be able to:
+Graduates in History and Politics will:

 1. Understand the global nature of the world we live in.

-2. Develop an understanding of how historical events have shaped current culture, beliefs and attitudes.
+2. Develop an understanding of how historical events have shaped current culture, beliefs, and attitudes.

 3. Understand the political structure and climate of the United States and how that shapes our current society and our dealings with other countries and cultures.